Can a Fat Injection Ease Your Aching Joints?

 The concentrated adipose tissue provides joint support to help healing, says Dr. Henry, who also serves as one of the team physicians for the Intercollegiate Athletics Department and the Miami Marlins.

-They’re not a magic bullet, however.
+There’s no magic bullet, however.

 It takes the right individual and characteristics to benefit from adipose injections.
 There has to be some joint space left to allow for the fat to be injected safely, according to Dr. Henry.
-If your condition has left you with a bone-on-bone situation, it means the cartilage is gone and you likely need a joint replacement.
+If your condition has left you with a bone-on-bone situation, the cartilage is gone and you likely need a joint replacement.

 By some estimates, fat has 100-500 times more reparative cells than other body tissue.